 The EBC, a registered charity, is dedicated to establishing, maintaining, and managing nature preserves within the Niagara Escarpment Biosphere.
 Their mission includes the preservation of physical features with scientific, ecological, cultural, historic, or scenic significance.
 The organization aims to maintain, enhance, or restore native species and natural habitats while supporting scientific research and educational services.
 EBC educates the public on conservation and preservation of the Niagara Escarpment landscape.
-As the largest Ontario-focused charitable land trust for the Niagara Escarpment, EBC protects over 23,000 acres of land across 236 nature preserves.
-Refer to Table 4.2x for a list of properties protected since 2013.
+As the largest Ontario-focused charitable land trust for the Niagara Escarpment, EBC protects over 23,000 acres of land across 229 nature preserves.
 Through land acquisition, conservation agreements, and fundraising, EBC contributes to Canada's biodiversity and land conservation targets.
-Their efforts sequester over 100,000 tonnes of carbon, provide hiking for 50,000+ people, habitat for 70+ species at risk, protect 24 km of Lake Huron shoreline from development, and preserve 14 km of Niagara Escarpment slope through 45 nature reserves totaling 3,146 acres.
+Their efforts annually safeguard \$34,000,000 worth of ecosystem services, protect 20 km of Lake Huron shoreline from development, and preserve 14 km of Niagara Escarpment slope through 45 slope nature reserves totaling 3,146 acres.